 - Recommended: To enjoy takoyaki as it is to the fullest

+Looking for a refreshing kick in takoyaki?
 If so, this is a kind of takoyaki you should try!
-Simply pre-mix chopped spring onion, salt and lemon juice and then put it on!
+Simply pre-mix chopped spring onion, salt, and lemon juice, then put it on!

 - How to make differently: Sprinkle with lemon juice, salt, spring onion mixture

-- Amount: 1 tbsp chopped spring onion, pinch of salt and ½ to 1 tsp lemon juice
+- Amount: 1 tbsp chopped spring onion, pinch of salt, and 1/2 to 1 tsp lemon juice

 - Recommended: To make takoyaki refreshing

-Mentai mayo
+Mentai Mayo

 Wanna try something completely different?

-This topping is made from a pickled spicy cod roe called "mentaiko" mixed with Japanese mayonnaise.
+This topping is made from a pickled spicy cod roe called “mentaiko” mixed with Japanese mayonnaise.
 You can often see this topping at some takoyaki stalls as well!
+It might not be for everyone, but if you like mentaiko, you’ll definitely love it!

 - How to make differently: Add mentaiko and mayonnaise mixture topped with chopped spring onion